-- 1. Remove the magneto cover (3mm hex key) - 2.
-Remove the bolt from the water pump shaft (3&4mm hex key) and slide off the belt cover and the water pump belt - 3.
-Using a flywheel holding tool and 14 mm socket remove the nut that secures the flywheel. - 4.
-Using the Cobra flywheel / clutch puller (#MCMUTL68), remove the flywheel from the crankshaft. - 5.
-Remove the stator (4mm hex key). - 6.
-Remove the clutch nut / starter gear that holds on the clutch (special tool available, contact your local dealer). - 7.
+- 1. Remove the magneto cover (4mm hex key) - Remove the bolt from the water pump shaft (4mm) and slide off the belt cover and the water pump belt - Using a flywheel holding tool and 14 mm socket remove the nut that secures the flywheel. - Using the Cobra flywheel / clutch puller (#MCMUTL68), remove the flywheel from the crankshaft. - 5.
+Remove the stator (5mm hex key). - 6.
+Remove the nut holding the large gear to the transmission input shaft (19 mm socket). - 7.
+Remove the special nut / starter gear that holds on the clutch (special tool available, contact your local dealer). - 8.
 With the Cobra flywheel / clutch puller (#MCMUTL68), remove the clutch from the crankshaft (details in Clutch Service portion of this manual).